Book cover

 }

-In this revised implementation, the sorting algorithm is an attribute of the MyList class, and a setSortStrategy method is implemented to configure this algorithm.
-The sort method delegates the sorting task to a method with the same name in the object with the sorting strategy.
-In this call, this is used as a parameter, as the sorting algorithm needs to access the list elements.
+In this revised implementation, the sorting algorithm becomes an attribute of the MyList class, and a setSortStrategy method is implemented to configure this algorithm.
+The sort method delegates the sorting task to the method of the same name in the strategy object.
+In this call, this is passed as a parameter, allowing the sorting algorithm to access the list elements.

-To conclude the presentation, we show the classes that implement the strategies, i.e., the sorting algorithms:
+To conclude our discussion, we’ll show the classes that implement the strategies, i.e., the sorting algorithms:

 abstract class SortStrategy {